JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 * I also have to make a new data field that considers the total word count (since results will be skewed if appearances are higher simply because there are more reviews or more words)
     * I should think of other ways to extract information from text.
 For example, find the variance of the words.
+    * For word count, should I count before normalization or after?

+* I need to document my code very well and create test cases.
+Acknowledge to Professor Clark that it would take longer than my usual speed because of testing.
+Say its better carefully done than quickly.

+* Need to make the code as general as possible.